Art

 Extra-Curricular Visits and Trips

 There are regular educational visits organised to the Ulster Museum to see visiting Exhibitions.
 The Year 12 and 13 attend the True Colours Exhibition showcasing the best of GCSE and A-Level Northern Ireland Schools Art.
-Recently we attended the MAC to see the David Hockney Exhibition.

 In Key Stage 4, we take students to either the Ulster Folk and Transport Museum or RUA Exhibition to take first hand photographs and develop their themes.
-A group of our Year 11 students are currently involved in designing and creating a joint mural with Bangor Central Primary School.

 Follow our Twitter feed on @StrangfordICArt